Danilovic: I was so pumped when I won my first ITF title

 The Belgrade-born player was just 15 and competing in only her second professional tournament when she won that title and has gone on to enjoy a fine career on the WTA Tour that includes breaking into the WTA Top 100 last year and a run to the fourth round at this year's Roland Garros, where she took the scalp of a Top 10 player in Danielle Collins.

-"I remember I was so pumped when I won that first ITF title because I didn't have any ranking points at the start of that tournament," Danilovic said this week from this week's ITF W100 tournament in Barcelona.
+"I remember I was so pumped when I won that first ITF title because I didn't have any ranking points at the start of that tournament," Danilovic said earlier this week.

 "When you won, you got on the rankings list right away and I remember getting so many messages after the win saying congratulations.
 I was so happy to see my name on that list.
 It was such a great achievement for me to achieve it at such a young age.